b-robotized/b_ctrldbox_commissioning/docs/SETUP_COMMMISSIONING.md

 ```
 ./enter.sh
 ```
-When entering the container, the ros environment will automatically be sourced.
-You can immediatelly run ros2 commands.
+When entering the container, the ROS 2 environment will automatically be sourced.
+You can immediately run `ros2` commands.

+You can open multiple terminals into the same container by running `./enter.sh` from separate terminal windows.

 ### 2.3 Verify container network: